aricodes-oss/aricodes/content/posts/perforce-server-with-docker.md

 If you want to learn, I **highly** recommend going to [linuxcommand.org](https://linuxcommand.org/).
 That's where I learned basic terminal literacy, and you can go through everything you need to know in the span of a few hours.

+***Update 2021/12/122*** - Marc Wilson from [PCWDLD](https://www.pcwdld.com) sent me an email with a Linux commandline cheatsheet that should be useful for people that want a quicker way to get some shell literacy.
+You can [check it out here](https://www.pcwdld.com/linux-commands-cheat-sheet).
+Thanks Marc!!

 That aside, let's dig into it!

 # The problems with Perforce